 Call Our Maryland Shoplifting Defense Attorney for a Free Consultation

-Maryland residents that have been charged with shoplifting are encouraged to get in touch with the Law Offices of Randolph Rice as soon as possible.
+Maryland residents that have been charged with shoplifting are encouraged to get in touch with the Rice, Murtha & Psoras as soon as possible.
 We can represent you and defend your rights as your case moves through the legal system.
 Call us today at (410) 431-0911 and set up your free consultation.